kvonkoni/CarbonitePersist/README.md

 CarbonitePersist is a project to create a simple persistence tool without the use of a database, storing entities within collections in individual XML files and allowing them to be retrieved by ID.
 It favours simplicity, human readability, and portability over advanced features.

+## Purpose

+CarbonitePersist stores entities as individual XML files within a folder structure, allowing you to store and retrieve them without the need manage the files directly.
+Search and retrieval is done by assigning each entity an Id at the time it is inserted into Carbonite.
+An existing entity in the collection with the same Id is automatically replaced.

+The package also allows you to store and retrieve large files from elsewhere on the disk with corresponding metadata.

 ## Usage

 A minimal example for storing clients and orders in separate collections.